Battle of Austerlitz

-The Allied disaster significantly shook the faith of Emperor Francis II in the British-led war effort.
-France and Austria agreed to an armistice immediately and the Treaty of Pressburg followed shortly after, on 26 December.
+Remarkably, the pleiad of Russian military commanders nurtured by the great general Alexander Suvorov (1730–1800), – such were being Mikhail Kutuzov, Pyotr Bagration, Mikhail Miloradovich, Nikolay Kamensky and Peter Wittgenstein, – was decisively defeated at Austerlitz.
+The blame for the Allied disaster initially lies with the supreme commander Emperor Alexander I of Russia, who, together with his Austrian chief of staff Franz von Weyrother, fell into Napoleon's "trap" at Austerlitz, first accepting encounter on the battlefield chosen by the French Emperor, and then being encircled in the direction of the left Allied flank.
+The Allied disaster significantly shook the will of Emperor Francis to further resist Napoleon.
+France and Austria agreed to an armistice immediately, and the Treaty of Pressburg followed shortly after, on 26 December.
 Pressburg took Austria out of both the war and the Coalition while reinforcing the earlier treaties of Campo Formio and of Lunéville between the two powers.
 The treaty confirmed the Austrian loss of lands in Italy and Bavaria to France, and in Germany to Napoleon's German allies.
-It also imposed an indemnity of 40 million francs on the defeated Habsburgs and allowed the fleeing Russian troops free passage through hostile territories and back to their home soil.
-Critically, victory at Austerlitz permitted the creation of the Confederation of the Rhine, a collection of German states intended as a buffer zone between France and Central Europe.
-The Confederation rendered the Holy Roman Empire virtually useless, so the latter collapsed in 1806 after Francis abdicated the imperial throne.
-These achievements, however, did not establish a lasting peace on the continent.
-Prussian worries about growing French influence in Central Europe sparked the War of the Fourth Coalition in 1806.
+It also imposed an indemnity of 40 million francs on the Habsburgs and allowed the fleeing Russian troops free passage through hostile territories and back to their home soil.
+Critically, victory at Austerlitz permitted the creation of the Confederation of the Rhine, a collection of German states intended as a buffer zone between France and the eastern powers, Austria, Prussia, and Russia.
+The Confederation rendered the Holy Roman Empire virtually useless, so Francis dissolved the Holy Roman Empire in 1806, but remained as emperor of Austria.
+These achievements failed to establish a lasting peace on the continent.
+Prussian worries about the growing French influence in Central Europe led to the War of the Fourth Coalition in 1806.

-Prologue
+Background

 Europe had been in turmoil since the start of the French Revolutionary Wars in 1792.
 In 1797, after five years of war, the French Republic subdued the First Coalition, an alliance of Austria, Prussia, Great Britain, Spain, and various Italian states.
-A Second Coalition, led by Britain, Austria and Russia, and including the Ottoman Empire, Portugal and Naples, was formed in 1798, but by 1801, this too had been defeated, leaving Britain the only opponent of the new French Consulate.
+A Second Coalition, led by Britain, Austria and Russia, and including the Ottoman Empire, Portugal and the Kingdom of Naples, was formed in 1798, but by 1801, this too had been defeated, leaving the British the only opponent of the new French Consulate.
 In March 1802, France and Britain agreed to end hostilities under the Treaty of Amiens.

-But many problems persisted between the two sides, making implementation of the treaty increasingly difficult.
-The British government resented having to return the Cape Colony and most of the Dutch West Indian islands to the Batavian Republic.
-Napoleon was angry that British troops had not evacuated the island of Malta.
-The tense situation only worsened when Napoleon sent an expeditionary force to crush the Haitian Revolution.
+However, many problems persisted between the two sides, and implementing the treaty became increasingly difficult.
+The British government resented having to return the Cape Colony and most of the Dutch West Indies to the Batavian Republic.
+Napoleon was angry that the British refused to abandon the island of Malta.
+The tense situation only worsened when Napoleon sent an expeditionary force to restore French authority and slavery in Saint-Domingue.
 In May 1803, Britain declared war on France.